Implementation is done through OS agent running on each Oracle Solaris host (LDOM/CDOM/Global Zone/Zone).

 XorMon NG is able to monitor stand-alone MS Windows servers and MS Hyper-V performance metrics (hosts and VMs).

-Implementation is done through single Windows OS agent running on any Windows host in the Windows domain.
+single Windows OS agent running on any Windows host in the Windows domain.

 This OS agent gets all required configuration from the AD and performance data of monitored hosts through WMI.